i-love-flamingo/flamingo-commerce/cart/Readme.md

 * horizontal: The final tax is calculated from the sum of all net prices of the item and then rounded
     * => SubTotalNet: 24,89  => +19% rounded GrandTotal: 29,62 / included Tax: 4,73
-    * Often prefered for B2B, since the prices are shown as net prices first.
+    * Often prefered for B2B or when the prices shown to the customer are as net prices at first.

+* In both cases the tax might be calculated from a given net price or a given gross price (see product package config "commerce.product.priceIsGross").

+* discounts are normaly subtracted before tax calculation

 * At least in germany the law don't force one algorithm over the over.
 In this cart module it is up to the CartService implementation what algorithm it uses to fill the tax